 As a leading source of data and analytics for the private markets industry, Nasdaq Private Fund Solutions works with hundreds of GPs and LPs during their respective fundraising and fund investing processes.
 In doing so, we gain a unique perspective on both sides of the equation, and in today’s volatile fundraising environment, this insight is more important than ever.

-We’ve distilled some of these insights into three best practices for private equity investor relations professionals to maximize their chances of an efficient and successful fundraise.
+We’ve distilled some of these insights into three best practices that private equity investor relations professionals can use to maximize their chances of an efficient and successful fundraise.

-1. Focus in and do your research on target LPs
+1. Focus in and do research on target LPs

-Ask and answer these key questions to identify the right LPs for your fundraising target list:
+Fund managers must ask and answer these key questions to identify the right LPs their target lists:

-- Due to public plans’ disclosure laws, this information can be sourced through the Asset Allocation and Strategic Plans published on websites or through FOIA requests – however, some plans make these easier than others to find.
+- Due to disclosure laws governing public pension plans, fund managers can source this information through the asset allocation and strategic plans that are published on government websites or through Freedom of Information Act (FOIA) requests – however, some plans make these easier than others to find.
 Accessing the actual documents is valuable as it gives further context.

 Who have they recently committed to?

-Investment Consultants produce quarterly portfolio reviews for their public plan clients.
-These documents can be valuable resources for answering these questions.
+- Quarterly portfolio reviews produced by investment consultants for their public plan clients can be valuable resources for answering these questions.

-Delivering presentations that focus on the points that are most relevant to the specific investor are key to gaining their attention and closing a commitment.
+Delivering a presentation that focuses on the points that are most relevant to that specific investor is key to gaining their attention and closing a commitment.
 Tailored pitches demonstrate thoughtfulness, attention to detail, and an understanding of the investor’s portfolio needs.

-If you’re targeting U.S., U.K., and Canadian public plans, information about specific portfolio needs can be found through the Investment Recommendations submitted to boards and committees.
-However, unlike Asset Allocation and Strategic Plans, these documents are not readily accessible through plan websites, but mainly through Freedom of Information Act (FOIA) requests. eVestment Private Markets’ Market Lens product collates and organizes these document types and more from over 475 public plans into a one-stop research platform.
+Fund managers targeting U.S., U.K., and Canadian public plans, can find information about specific portfolio needs in the investment recommendations submitted by investment teams to their executive boards or investment committees.
+However, unlike asset allocation and strategic plans, these documents are not readily accessible through plan websites, they are generally accessible through FOIA requests.
+Nasdaq eVestment’s Market Lens collates and organizes these document types and more from over 475 public plans into a one-stop research platform.

-Investment Recommendations give valuable insight into the key strengths an investor has identified in a manager’s pitch, as well as the key risks of the strategy and the accepted mitigants.
-Obtaining this information is invaluable prior to an investor pitch as it allows you to leverage this information and tailor your pitch.
+Investment recommendations give valuable insight into the key strengths an investor has identified in a manager’s pitch, as well as the key risks of the strategy and the accepted mitigants.
+Obtaining this information is invaluable for fund managers seeking to tailor their pitch decks to the investor’s needs.

-Viewing your track record with the same lens as an investor is imperative so that you are prepared for any quantitative question.
-You need to ensure that you can support your key strengths with data and be ready with answers to potentially tough questions about any deficiencies or blemishes in your past performance.
+Managers must ensure that they can support their stated key strengths with data and be prepared to answer tough questions about any deficiencies or blemishes in past performance.

-A robust private equity performance analytics tool and process is key to making this efficient and effective as possible.
-Your time shouldn’t be spent manipulating spreadsheet models to produce analysis, but on more high-value and high-impact activities to progress your fundraising efforts.
+A robust private equity portfolio intelligence tool is key to making this inward analysis as efficient and effective as possible.
+Fund managers should avoid wasting time on complex spreadsheet models to produce analysis, and focus on more high-value and high-impact activities to progress their fundraising efforts.